kurbmedia/jquery-rails-multipart-xhr/README.md

 ## Supporting IE?

-In the future we've considered adding support for a flash-based fallback for our friend Internet Explorer ( at least until they releast version 19 and finally catch up ) though I'd be interested to know any thoughts people may have on that.
+In the future we've considered adding support for a flash-based fallback for our friend Internet Explorer ( at least until they release version 19 and finally catch up with the rest of the world (maybe) ) though I'd be interested to know any thoughts people may have on that.
 Ideally this would include Rack middleware to handle processing files prior to form submission, and then "re-attach" those files back to the resulting form submission.
 Suggestions are very welcome!

 ## Contributing